gavinrozzi/njtr1/README.md

 More details about the NJTR-1 crash reporting process is available through the [New Jersey Department of Transportation.](https://www.state.nj.us/transportation/refdata/accident/pdf/NJTR-1CrashReportManual12517.pdf)

-This package currently provides data from 2017 - 2019.
-We are currently working on implementing the format of the older data from 2016 prior.
+This package currently supports the download of all crash table data maintained by NJDOT from 2001-2019.

 ## Installation
 The latest version can be installed from CRAN by running: